15 Small Business Ideas for Teens That Actually Make Money

 • You create designs and sell them if you do print on demand

-Startup cost: $100-$500
+Estimated Startup Cost: $100-$500

-Earning potential: Varies widely
+Earning Potential: Varies widely

-Skills needed: Marketing and basic setup skills
+Skills Needed: Marketing and basic setup skills

 Tips for Teens Starting a Business